There are several dark divine feminine archetypes that appear in various mythologies and spiritual traditions. Some of the most well-known include:

 Even as I reflect on my late maternal great grandmother who was very much connected to her native American indigenous heritage too, she was very much a Christian, as well as a minister’s wife.
 She was a highly skilled gardener and cook, she could heal just about anything with a tea, cake, or a stew.
 She was from Louisiana.
 I can remember from both my parents, detesting the workings of both my great grandmothers, never in a disrespectful manner, but in a fearful manner as if they were doing something wrong or evil.
 Nevertheless, they and many others would still with seek her out for help for any ailments both physical and metaphysical.
 Their work Was detested yet necessary.

 So fast forward to myself when I began my awakening shortly after 2012, I became more interested in learning the history of both my great grandmothers.
 I was quite intrigued by what they understood and what they had knowledge of despite my parents and other family members whispers of disapproval.
 Just like my great grandmothers, I too suffered disapproval, but more so publicly for my exiting of the Christian church.
+It was a very lonely in dark time for me during my awakening however what I was able to gain was a deeper understanding and connection with both my blood lines I was able to reconcile the missing Link as to what my great grandmothers could not do openly, could not say openly, could not live openly.

 I honor these women and every women before them Who were not able to live and be wild and free.
 Who were bounded to social, racial, and Misogynoir norms that limited their expansion.